Higher Gaussian Maps on K3 surfaces: Introduction

 \section{Introduction}

 For a smooth curve $C$, the so-called first Gaussian (or Wahl) map is the morphism

 defined essentially by $\gamma^1_C(s\wedge t) = s\mathrm{d}t - t\mathrm{d}s$.
 This map has been studied intensively by several authors because it is related to the deformation and extendability properties of the curve in its canonical embedding.
-The striking properties of this map were first put in evidence by a Theorem of Wahl \cite{Wahl87}, saying that if $C$ lies as a hyperplane section of some K3 surface, then $\gamma^1_C$ is never surjective.
+The striking properties of this map were first put in evidence by a theorem of Wahl \cite{Wahl87}, saying that if $C$ lies as a hyperplane section of some K3 surface, then $\gamma^1_C$ is never surjective.
 This last fact contrasts with \cite{CHM88}, where the authors prove that for the \emph{general} curve of genus $g\geq 10$ (by a dimension count this is the smallest possible value of $g$) and $g\neq 11$ (the generic curve of genus $11$ lies on a K3 surface) the Wahl map \emph{is} surjective (see also \cite[Theorem 1]{Voisin92} for a different proof).
 Moreover, a recent result due to Arbarello, Bruno and Sernesi \cite{ABS17} actually characterizes Brill-Noether-Petri general curves that lie as hyperplane sections on a K3 surface, or on a limit thereof, as \emph{exactly} those where the Wahl map is not surjective.

-The Wahl map can be defined for any variety and every line bundle; and can be seen as the first instance of a hierarchy of maps called the \emph{higher Gaussian maps} of a variety, see \cite{Wahl92} or section \ref{subsection:Preliminaries} for the relevant definitions.
+The Wahl map can be defined for any variety and every line bundle; and can be seen as the first instance of a hierarchy of maps called the \emph{higher Gaussian maps} of a variety, see \cite{Wahl92} or Section \ref{section:gaussianandhilbertscheme} for the relevant definitions.
 In particular, the second Gaussian map $\gamma^2_C$ has been studied extensively \cite{CF09},\cite{ColFred10}, \cite{CPT01} for its relation with the curvature of $M_g$ in $A_g$.
 It was proved in \cite{CCM11} that for \emph{general} curves of genus $g\geq 18$ (this is the minimum possible) the second Gaussian map is surjective.
-In \cite{CCM11} the authors ask about the rank of the higher Gaussian maps for the general curve in $M_g$.
+In \cite{CCM11} the authors ask about the rank of the higher Gaussian maps for a general curve in $M_g$.
+As one of the main results of this paper, we will give a partial (and asymptotically optimal) answer to the above question.

-In this paper, we will relate the surjectivity of the higher Gaussian maps of a surface $S$ with the cohomology of certain linear systems on the Hilbert scheme of two points on $S$.
-Our first result is the following.
+In this work, we will relate the surjectivity of higher Gaussian maps of a regular surface $S$ equiped with a line bundle $L$ with the cohomology of linear systems $L-(k+2)\delta$ on the Hilbert scheme of two points on $S$.
+Here we are also denoting by $L$ the induced line bundle on the Hilbert scheme (see Section \ref{sec:linearsystemsonthehilbertscheme} for the notations in the theorem).
+Our first result is the following. \begin{thmA} Let $S$ be a projective surface with $h^1(S,\O_S) = 0$ and let $L$ be a line bundle on $S$.
+If $H^1(S^{[2]},L-(k+2)\delta) = 0$ then $\gamma^k_L$ is surjective. \end{thmA}